Schools Interested in Joining the

 3. Is your private school operated/managed by a private school already participating in the PSCP?

 If your school also answered no to this last question, then it meets the definition of a "new private school."
-See the "new private school" registration page for additional information on the program requirements.
 If your school answered yes, contact the department to determine if your school is a "new private school."

 If you have any questions, please e-mail PrivateSchoolChoice@dpi.wi.gov